jdevfullstack-tutorials/what-is-github/README.md

-Since GitHub was also intended to be a social network for developers and non-developers, there are features like followers and Discussion for a more interactive approach.
+Since GitHub was also intended to be a social network for developers and non-developers, there are features like followers and discussion for a more interactive approach.

 ## Use GitHub Without Git